tboronczyk/provision-linode/README.md

   * OpenDKIM (2.11)
   * SpamAssassin (3.4)

-Apache configuration scores A+ in SSL Labs grading as of Nov 28, 2018.
+Apache configuration scores A+ in SSL Labs grading as of Feb 17, 2019.

 Security audits are welcome.